paigecrum/peloton-battle/README.md

 To develop locally, please see the configuration section below.

-Install dependencies in the root and `ui` directories.
+Install dependencies in the root and `client` directories.
 ```
 cd <app root>
 npm install
-cd ui
+cd client
 npm install
 ```